bxacosta/annotation-row-mapper/README.md

                     double value = resultSet.getDouble(columnName);
                     Double min = (Double) attributes.get("minValue");
                     Double max = (Double) attributes.get("maxValue");
-                    if (value < min) throw new IllegalArgumentException("Value below minimum");
+                    if (value < min)
+                        throw new IllegalArgumentException("Value below minimum");
-                    if (value > max) throw new IllegalArgumentException("Value above maximum");
+                    if (value > max)
+                        throw new IllegalArgumentException("Value above maximum");
                     return value;
                 })
         )
         .build();
 ```

+> [!NOTE]
-When you register a global TypeConverter for a specific data type (e.g., java.util.Date, Boolean, Integer),
+> When you register a global TypeConverter for a specific data type (e.g., Boolean, Integer, LocalDate, etc.), it will
-it will replace any existing default library converter or any previously registered global converter
-for that same data type.
+> replace any existing default library converter or any previously registered global converter for that same data type.

 ### Naming Strategies